ampproject/amphtml/ads/adspirit.md

 ## Configuration

-For semantics of configuration, please see ad network documentation.
+For semantics of configuration, please see ad network documentation at http://help.adspirit.de/help/.

 Supported parameters: